 It is important to note that painting, flooring, landscaping, and appliances are not included in Divvy’s coverage.
 And it won’t pay for repairs caused by careless or malicious harm.

 Keep reading for more of our Divvy Homes review below.

 Divvy Homes Competitors & Alternatives

-The biggest competitions that Divvy has could also make excellent alternatives to the joint ownership option.
+The biggest competition that Divvy has could also make excellent alternatives to the joint ownership option.
 Three of those names include TouchPoint, Oxford Properties Group, and Great Eagle.
 Each of these platforms has its own advantages and disadvantages which you should definitely review as you determine the best means to purchase your home.

 Frequently Asked Questions (Faq)

 Our Divvy Homes review looks at some of the most frequently asked questions.